PaulRps7/Stock-Tickers/README.md

 This is a newline separated `txt` list of the ticker symbols on the exchange.
 Nothing more.
 ## All Symbols
-Some blue chip stock symbols may overlap in multiple exchanges due to multi-listings.
-I highly recommend just using one exchange list.
+Some symbols (escpecially blue chip stocks) may overlap in multiple exchanges due to multi-listings.
+I highly recommend just using a singular exchange.